-It costs the OPA several hundred pounds per day to run the Cancer Support Helpline, provide Zoom 1-2-1 support meetings and regional support meetings.
-We also produce our support literature for which there is no charge.
+It costs the OPA several hundred pounds per day to run the Cancer Support Helpline, provide 1-2-1 appointments and regional support meetings.

 The OPA has led the fight against oesophageal and gastric cancers for over 30 years.
 Our purpose is to support patients, their families and carers and raise awareness of these cancers and their prevention.
 Whatever stage you’re at the OPA is here to help you.